 The organization to educate and assist those who have an interest in water quality in Nevada.

-The Nevada Water Environment Association (NWEA) is a member association of the Water Environment Federation.
-We are a non-profit educational organization that has grown to a membership of over 300 members.
+The Nevada Water Environment Association (NWEA) is a member association of the Water Environment Federation (WEF).
+We are a non-profit educational organization which was founded in 1964 and has grown into a membership of over 300 members.